karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     :param account: The name of a account, a short descriptive word.
     :param uuid: The UUID of the logbook.
     :status 200: Returns the logbook as a JSON object.
-    :status 403: Request not permitted.
-    :status 404: Logbook not found.

     **Example Request:**